 Having watched some companies launch locally by saying, “We are now in Dallas, New Orleans, or San Diego…” I tailored the copy to make it sound like we were part of those cities.
 As soon as the releases crossed Business Wire and I personally emailed them to local reporters, we got coverage.
 Even better, retailers called and asked if they could sell our products in their stores.
 Civilians called to ask whether we were opening a store in their neighborhood and where to send their resumes.
 The service was sold online, for the most part.
 But we did sell the devices that connected to the service in local and chain electronics stores.
 So, we did our local thing, which may have helped local stores increase their revenue and the number of people in the workforce.

 Jumping to marketing tactics in Sicily.
 I recently returned from Sicily.
 I highly recommend it.
-The sites, people, food, and drink are incredible.
+The sites, people, food, and drinks are incredible.
 During my tour, I was fortunate enough to visit Savoca, where Francis Ford Coppola filmed several scenes from “The Godfather.”

 While walking to the church where Michael Corleone and Appolonia wed, I saw a great local marketing tactic put into play by my local guide, a wonderful woman of British and Sicilian ancestry.
 She joined us for three days.
 Her intimate local knowledge was incredible.
 But her skills in helping people in small towns stood above it all.